 treated, routine spirometry tests can monitor changes in lung functions with specific treatment.
 This will help your doctor find the best treatment plan for you.

 What happens during the spirometry test?

 You will be instructed how to perform spirometry.
 Basically, you will take in a deep breath and blow into a mouthpiece attached to the spirometer.
-You will blow out as
+You will blow out

+efforts.
 You will be coached and encouraged to do your best during the test.
 A good effort during the test is important to get good results.

-within the first second.
+out within the first second.
 This is the Forced Expiratory Volume in the first second (FEV1).
 This indicates whether or not there is airway obstruction.
 Spirometry also

 records the total volume of air forced out of the lungs.
 This is the Forced Vital Capacity (FVC).
 We also check the smaller airways reflected by the FEF 25-75 values.